-SL - STOCKHOLM PUBLIC TRANSPORT
+SL - STOCKHOLM'S PUBLIC TRANSPORT SYSTEM

 Stockholm is often praised for its comfortable, efficient and safe public transportation.
-Stockholm Public Transport, SL, is responsible for buses, underground trains, commuter trains, trams and certain ferry lines in Greater Stockholm.
+Stockholm Public Transport, SL www.sl.se, is responsible for buses, underground trains, commuter trains, trams and certain ferry lines in Greater Stockholm.

 The underground is the easiest way to get around town.
-The city is divided into three zones, and zone tickets are good for several trips within the hour.
-Tickets can be purchased at SL Centers, underground platform barriers, newsagent kiosks or via SMS.
+Tickets can be purchased at SL Centers, newsagent kiosks like Pressbyrån, or via SMS.
 It's not possible to pay cash for tickets on board buses in Stockholm.
-Some bus stops have ticket machines that take both coins and cards.

-As a full-time student you are entitled to a reduced price for the monthly travel card, valid for all the public transportation in Stockholm.
-The card covers travel with SL 24 hours a day, 7 days a week throughout Stockholm County.
+As a full-time PhD student you are entitled to a reduced price for the monthly travel card, valid for all public transportation in Stockholm.
+The card covers travel with SL 24/7 throughout Greater Stockholm.

 The student travel card is available for 30 or 90 days.
-A student travel card, which is loaded onto an SL Access card, is not tied to a particular individual, and anyone can purchase it.
+A student travel card, which is loaded onto an SL Access card, is not tied to a particular individual, and anyone can purchase one.
 However, when travelling and at ticket inspections, you must be prepared to show your identification and a valid student ID.
 You must have a valid student ID for the entire period that your student travel card is valid.
-If your student ID expires during the term, you need to obtain a new one before you can continue to use your student travel pass.
 Acceptable student ID cards are Studentkortet and Mecenatkortet, both available as a digital app.
 All approved forms of student ID bear the SL logo.

-Since you will receive your student ID card only after your official registration, you will need to buy full-price tickets until your obtain the student ID card.
+You receive your student ID card only after your arrival at SSE, and after you register with the Student Association of the SSE (SASSE).
+Until that time, you will need to buy full-price tickets.